 This is the first of a six-part series in which I will describe the process of creating a “naked” Graflex Pacemaker Speed Graphic 4×5 camera and Kodak Aero Ektar lens combination; something I call the AEROgraphic.

 I created this series to help those of you interested in trying your hand at making one for yourself, as well as those of you who are interested in just the process alone.

 While working my way through this build, I found only patches of truly useful information to help me along the way.
-There was a lack of a complete source documenting the entire process, so I made notes and once again, my frustration is once again being put to good use for the film photography community.
-Initially envisioned as a single article, this…documentation…has since ballooned into something a little more substantial and I hope, more useful than it would have been.
+Unsurprisingly there was a complete lack of documentation for the process, so I made extensive notes to present here.
+Initially envisioned as a single article, this documentation has since ballooned into something a much more substantial and I hope, more useful than it would have otherwise been.